jpr98/recommendationsApp/README.md

 - Upload to app store

 ## Future features
+- Gestures (drag down card to dismiss, drag lists or recommendations to share stack)
 - Wishlists
 - Follow friends (Spotify like system)
 - Explore section with lists from all your friends